NamBlue/COMP2526-A3a/readme.txt

 Simply run Maze.jar

+Shortcuts:

+	1 - Generates maze from file
+	2 - Generates a maze randomly
+	3 - Solves the maze
+	4 - Exits the program

 Generating the Maze

     The maze can be pre-generated from a text file.
 There are 25 lines, each containing 25 characters.
 Mazes